-- 1) Covering page with sign-off, including
+- 1. Covering page with sign-off including:

-- Company name
+- company name

-- Name and location of the site
+- name and location of the site

-- Authorisation or Permit number of the site
+- authorisation or permit number of the site

-- Company contact for whom the report was carried out
+- company contact for whom the report was carried out

-- An authorised sign-off of the report by assessor, contractor, or consultant
+- authorised sign-off of the report by the assessor, contractor or consultant

-2) Synopsis

-A one page (maximum) non-technical summary of the report findings
+- 2. Synopsis a 1 page (maximum) non-technical summary of the report findings.

-3) Introduction
+- 3. Introduction

-- A brief descriptive of the site, including (but not be limited to) the following information - describe the type of facility and the activities carried out, describe if there are any variations on the type of work carried out during various times of day (for example, hoppers loaded and deliveries received at night, production early in the morning, cleaning and washing down of plant in the evening, shift changes, operations that only happen during certain hours) - Also explain the reason for producing the report (for example, site survey, noise impact assessment, complaint investigation, permit application or variation).
+A brief description of the site, including (but not limited to) the following information.

+Describe the type of facility and the activities carried out.

+Describe if there are any variations on the type of work carried out at the site during various times of day, for example:

+- · hoppers loaded and deliveries received at night - production early in the morning - cleaning and washing down of plant in the evening - shift changes - operations that only happen during certain hours

+Also explain the reason for producing the report, for example for a:

+- site survey

+- noise impact assessment

+- complaint investigation

+- permit application or variation

 Please note that you need to do a proportionate noise impact survey.
-Consider the options to prevent or reduce noise impact in line with BAT or appropriate measures - Include in your introduction any history of complaints about noise from the facility, previous noise impact assessments for the site, including the main findings and dates this includes assessments or predictions for other regulators, such as planning, changes on site (which may affect noise impacts) since the last systematic assessment
+Consider the options to prevent or reduce noise impact, in line with BAT or appropriate measures.

+Include in your introduction any:

+- history of complaints about noise from the facility - previous noise impact assessments for the site, including the main findings and dates - this includes assessments or predictions for other regulators, such as planning - changes on site (which may affect noise impacts) since the last systematic assessment - 4.
+Assessment location This section covers measurement and prediction points.

-4) Assessment location.
+Provide map(s) of the area that clearly highlight:

+- the main noise sources on site

+- all the NSRs you have identified (not just residential properties)

+- monitoring points (include surrogate site locations if used)

+- the site boundary

+- buildings

+If any receptors have been deliberately left out, justify why.

+Provide a full justification for choosing a surrogate monitoring location (if used).

+Also provide information about the:

-- This section covers measurement and prediction points - Provide map(s) of the area that clearly highlight the main noise sources on site, all NSRs you have identified (not just residential properties), monitoring points (include surrogate site locations if used), the site boundary, buildings - If any receptors have been deliberately left out, justify why - Provide full justification for choosing a surrogate monitoring location (if used) - Provide information about the ground type and ground cover between your site and any receptors, geographical context of the location, including the history of the location, other sound sources and other elements of context - Provide photographs and measurement positions of the assessment locations, including those of any near-field measurements
+- ground type and ground cover between your site and any receptors - geographical context of the location, including the history of the location, other sound sources and other elements of context

+Provide photographs and measurement positions of the assessment locations, including those of any near-field measurements.

-5) Equipment and meteorology
+5. Equipment and meteorology This section covers equipment and weather conditions.

+Provide details of the:

-- This section covers equipment and weather conditions - Provide details of the monitoring equipment used, including serial numbers and the date it was most recent calibrated by an accredited laboratory - Provide details of the results of field calibration checks, including any offset and drift - Provide details of the equipment used to assess the weather during the monitoring - Provide details of the meteorological conditions for each of the monitoring periods (especially if surveys were undertaken on different days) - Provide details of the software and protocol used to predict or analyse the sound levels - Provide details of any audio equipment used to replay audio recordings
+- monitoring equipment used, including serial numbers, and the date it was most recently calibrated by an accredited laboratory - results of field calibration checks, including any offset and drift - equipment used to assess the weather during the monitoring - meteorological conditions for each of the monitoring periods (especially if surveys were carried out on different days) - software and protocol used to predict or analyse the sound levels - audio equipment used to replay audio recordings

-6) Methodology

-- In this section you present the assessment standard used (most typically BS 4142) and how you implemented that method - Justify any deviations from the relevant British Standard and explain the effects these have on uncertainty (for example, monitoring during or shortly after rain, no monitoring at night, not free field, higher than recommended wind speed for monitoring, shorter or longer monitoring periods than recommended by the standard) - Describe the methodology used for any predicted sound levels
+6. Methodology In this section you present the assessment standard used (most typically BS 4142) and how you implemented that method.

+Justify any deviations from the relevant British Standard and explain the effects these have on uncertainty For example:

+- monitoring during or shortly after rain

+- no monitoring at night

+- not free field

+- higher than recommended wind speed for monitoring

+- shorter or longer monitoring periods than recommended by the standard

+Describe the methodology used for any predicted sound levels.